AllenDowney/Portfolio/narrative.md

 In Spring 2014 I started work on *Think DSP*, collaborating with two students working on independent study projects.

-In Fall 2014 I offered "Computational DSP" for the first time, and the in Spring 2015 I used this material when I co-taught "Signals and Systems" with Profs Siddhartan Govindasamy and Oscar Mur-Miranda.
+In Fall 2014 I offered "Computational DSP" for the first time, and then in Spring 2015 I used this material when I co-taught "Signals and Systems" with Profs Siddhartan Govindasamy and Oscar Mur-Miranda.
 Our first attempt at a major revision had some rough edges, but I think the quality of the